Marker Interface in Java

 • Interface in Java is an abstract type that is used to define a behavior that class(s) must implement.

-Note: An abstract data type is a data type where only behavior is defined but not implemented.
-Defining a behavior without any implementation means declaring a function by defining it.
+Note: An abstract data type is a data type where only behaviour is defined but not implemented.
+Defining a behaviour without any implementation means declaring a function by defining it.

-• Marker Interface in Java is nothing but just a special type of interface which is made empty on purpose.
+• Marker Interface in Java is nothing but a special type of interface made empty on purpose.

-As marker interfaces in Java can be indicated as a signal or command to the JVM, so can't there be any other way in which we can signal the JVM?
+As marker interfaces in Java can be indicated as a signal or command to the JVM, can't there be any other way to signal the JVM?
 Yes, there are alternatives of Marker Interfaces in Java.

 Main alternatives of Marker Interfaces include: